-He is given the credit of expanding and taking the Maratha Empire to the greatest heights under his leadership.
+He is given the credit for expanding and taking the Maratha Empire to the greatest heights under his leadership.
 This is the reason for him being considered as the most popular Peshwa among all the nine Peshwas.

-At a very young age, Bajirao was capable of understanding the scope of expansion of the Maratha Empire in the northern India.
+At a very young age, Bajirao was capable of understanding the scope of the expansion of the Maratha Empire in northern India.